realm/SwiftLint/README.md

 * `whitelist_rules`: Acts as a whitelist, only the rules specified in this list will be enabled.
 Can not be specified alongside `disabled_rules` or `opt_in_rules`.
+* `analyzer_rules`: This is an entirely separate list of rules that are only run by the `analyze` command.
+All analyzer rules are opt-in, so this is the only configurable rule list (there is no disabled/whitelist equivalent).

 ```yaml
 disabled_rules: # rule identifiers to exclude from running